blockchain99/blockchain/bitcoin/readme.md

 ## What is the big Challenges for Bitcoin ?
 ### 1. Creation of a virtual coin/note
- - How is it created in the first place?
+ - How is it created in the first place? -> Solution : Provide incentives for miners
  - How do you prevent inflation?
-(What prevents anyone from creating lots of coins?)
+(What prevents anyone from creating lots of coins?) -> Solution : Limit the creation rate of the BitCoins

 ### 2. Validation
- - Is the coin legit? (proof-of-work)
+ - Is the coin legit? (proof-of-work) -> Solution : Use of Cryptographic Hashes
- - How do you prevent a coin from double-spending?
+ - How do you prevent a coin from double-spending? -> Solution : Broadcast to all nodes

 ### 3. Buyer and Seller protection in online transactions
  - Buyer pays, but the seller doesn’t deliver
  - Seller delivers, buyer pays, but the buyer makes a claim.